ZynnLyr/Python-first-Practice/D2_of_3Day_DoneWithPython.md

 ------------------------------以下为英文原文-------------------------------------

 * Day 1: Introduction to Python and scientific programming.
-Basics in Python: data type, contro structures, fu nctions,  l/O file.
+Basics in Python: data type, control structures, functions,  I/O file.
 * Day 2: Computation with Numpy, Scipy, Matplotlib and other modules.
 Solving some maths problems with  Python.
 * Day 3: Time series: statistics and real data analysis with Pandas.
 Stochastics and Monte Carlo.